How We Make Our Wooden Rings

 I knew from the start that I wanted to use wood that had some historical or symbolic meaning.
 I wanted to know where the wood came from and its history, which meant I couldn't use veneers.
 Coming from a background as a software developer, I am always looking for more efficient means of doing things and knew there had to be a better way to make rings from wood.

-Historic woods, like this teak wood from the deck of the USS North Carolina Battleship is what I'm about.
-I love to bring history and symbolism together to create something meaningful.
+Historic woods, like this teak wood from the deck of the USS North Carolina Battleship is what we're about.
+We love to bring history and symbolism together to create something meaningful.

 I soon found there was another benefit to using shavings over traditional wood veneers.
 The shavings are ~50% thinner than veneer.
 This means more layers are used to create the ring and the epoxy permeates the layers to create a very strong, solid ring, preserving the wood for years to come.